kontent-ai/delivery-sdk-js/DOCS.md

   .subscribe();
 ```

+You can also use the `itemsFeed` method if you want to retrieve only a few pages of the feed and not everything.
+The `itemsFeedAll` method handles paging for you and guarantees you get all content items.

 ### Use query parameters to get what you want

 To retrieve specific items, you can combine several query parameters.
 The SDK supports the following query parameters: `depthParameter`, `elementsParameter`, `limitParameter`, `orderParameter`, `skipParameter` and `languageParameter`.
 For more information about the parameters, see the [SDK query methods](#filter-content) below.
 You can also head over to [Delivery API reference](https://docs.kontent.ai/reference/delivery-api#tag/Filtering-content).